A Guide to Building Your Self-Pour Restaurant/Bar Brand 101

-When you get the hang of your competitors and their activity, you need to make sure to communicate a message that makes you different and stand out.
-This message is the foundation of your culture, environment, employees, and products you offer; your customers will be building a relationship with your brand based upon all these.
+When you understand your competitors and their activity, you need to make sure to communicate a message that makes you different and helps you stand out.
+This message is the foundation of your culture, environment, employees, and products you offer; your customers will be building a relationship with your brand based upon all of these factors.

-This goes without saying, but you should not communicate what everyone else is doing, because what is the point?
-Give the market a reason to remember you and think outside of the box!
-Whether it has to do something with special food trends, alcohol type you are offering, type of service, your employees, ambiance, simply anything that makes your business stand out.
-Self-pour beverage wall is certainly a great start but the more clearly you can define your brand and position it in a unique light, the better.
-Once when you have your mission statement, repeat this message over and over so it truly becomes a part of your brand.
+This goes without saying, but you should not communicate what everyone else is doing, because what’s the point?
+Give the market a reason to remember you.
+Think outside of the box!
+Whether it has to do something with special food trends, alcohol type you are offering, type of service, your employees, ambiance or simply anything that makes your business stand out.
+A self-pour beverage wall is certainly a great start, but the more clearly you can define your brand and position it in a unique light, the better off you will be.
+Once you have developed your mission statement, repeat this message over and over so it becomes an embodiment of your brand.

-TIP: Set up Google Alerts with relevant keywords that will notify you anytime when something new about your competitors pops up in an online world, also scan their social media and event calendar to stay ahead of the game.
+TIP: Set up Google Alerts with relevant keywords that will notify you anytime when something new about your competitors pops up in an online world.
+Also, scan their social media and event calendars to stay ahead of the game.

 A tagline is a great way to communicate your mission statement and differentiate your business both online and offline.
 Not only it is a great opportunity to communicate what your brand is about, but it will also help you with capturing your guests’ attention and retaining brand awareness.

-It is a huge part of your branding and should really come from understanding your market.
-Are you serving younger and hipster crowd or are you trying to attract elderly upscale market?
-Just like many other core elements of your branding, the logo comes down to understanding your demographic and what is going to look well to them and match the rest of your business personality.
+It is a large part of your branding and should really be created after properly understanding your market.
+Are you serving a younger, more hipster crowd or are you trying to attract an elderly, upscale market?
+Just like many other core elements of your branding, the logo comes down to your understanding of the target demographic and what will look good to them and match the rest of your business’ personality.

 Signage & display outside

-You don’t want to lose an opportunity to attract passersby to your business and want to make sure that your establishment is getting great exposure to people walking by.
-You also need to make sure your business is easy to find which appropriate signage and displays can certainly help with.
+You don’t want to lose an opportunity to attract passersby to your business.
+Make sure that your establishment is getting great exposure to people walking by.
+You can create more exposure with appropriate signage and displays.
 Many restaurant owners realize this and choose locations in busy areas with big windows and really communicate their branding before the customers even get to their door.
-Your logo, tagline and ideally also a chalkboard with your special for the day/week is just a cherry on the top of the pie.
+Your logo, tagline and even a chalkboard with your special for the day/week is just a cherry on the top of the pie.

-TIP: A good way to evaluate if your signage and displays are clear and good enough is by checking with your first-timers if it was easy for them to find you.
+TIP: A great way to evaluate if your signage and displays are clear and eye-catching is to check with your first-time diners and ask if it was easy for them to find you.

-Storytelling is as old as time and for centuries people have loved listening to stories and passing them along, which is why you should share your story.
+Storytelling is as old as time.
+For centuries, people have loved listening to stories and passing them along, which is why you should share your story.
 Do you have a family-owned business or did you partner up with an old college friend?
 Whatever your story is, if it is interesting or if you can make it sound interesting, you must tell it!

-TIP: If your story is really unique & cool, make it a core part of your branding so your guests can tell others when they are describing what your business is like.
+TIP: If your story is really unique and cool, make it a core part of your branding so your guests can tell others when they are describing what your business is like.
 You can share your story on the coasters, menu, posters in the bathroom or anywhere else around your space.
+Get creative with it!

 In essence, with your core attributes, you should be able to answer basic questions such as who you are, what you are doing and why are you doing so?
-In order to define your brand’s voice, you should list the core attributes of your company which will help you understand the right direction for your communication with the customers.
-What you stand for, what you do better than others, etc. The core brand attributes will help you define the business in terms of its personality.
-It is just like describing a friend, only this time it is about your establishment.
+In order to define your brand’s voice, you should list the core attributes of your company which will help you understand the right direction for your communication with customers.
+What you stand for, what you do better than others, etc. The core brand attributes will help you define your business in terms of its personality.
+It’s just like describing a friend, only this time it’s about your establishment.

-TIP: Core attributes of your business should be highlighted on your website, social media as well as any promotional marketing you have on-site.
+TIP: Core attributes of your business should be highlighted on your website, social media is as good a tool as any promotional marketing you have on-site.

-Once when you have a good understanding of your brand’s core attributes, it will be much easier to establish your brand’s voice.
-In essence, your brand voice is the type of communication you will use with the public.
-How you speak and interact with your prospective and existing customers is certainly a core part of your branding which is why it needs to be consistent from your menu and signs on-site to your communication online.
+Once you have a good understanding of your brand’s core attributes, it will be much easier to establish your brand’s voice.
+Your brand voice is the type of communication you will use with the public.
+How you speak and interact with your prospective and existing customers is certainly a core part of your branding, which is why it needs to be consistent from your menu and signs on-site to your communication online.

-TIP: When developing your brand voice, just think of describing your business by choosing the most appropriate 3 – 5 adjectives and this will really help you set the core of your brand voice.
-We recommend putting these in a document that is accessible by anyone that has something to do with your business messaging (whether online or offline).
+TIP: When developing your brand voice, just think of describing your business by choosing the most appropriate 3-5 adjectives and this will help you set the core of your brand voice.
+We recommend putting these in a document that is accessible by anyone who has something to do with your business’ messaging (whether online or offline).

 Color Palette & Fonts

-This might sound like a no-brainer, but your color palette and fonts need to align with your logo, brand’s voice, and tagline.
-For example, if you are trying to reach Millenials crowd and your brand’s attributes are bold, upbeat, hipster and exciting, you don’t want to use gold and beige colors with some standard font because it would not go well with your brand’s personality.
+This might sound like a no-brainer, but your color palette and fonts need to align with your logo, brand voice, and tagline.
+For example, if you are trying to reach a crowd of Millennials and your brand’s attributes are bold, upbeat, hipster and exciting, you don’t want to use gold and beige colors with some standard font because it would not go well with your brand’s personality.

 Invest in the Right Employees

-Your staff’s attitude can really make or break your brand.
-Their behavior strongly reflects in your establishment branding and oftentimes is a decisive factor for your guest’s return, which is why we definitely recommend investing in proper training.
-If you are messaging about how family-friendly your business is but then your waiter shows annoyed behavior when a child accidentally (or not) spills a cup of water, this is not going to get you too far.
+Your staff’s attitude can make or break your brand.
+Their behavior strongly reflects in your establishment’s branding and is oftentimes a decisive factor for your guest’s return, which is why we recommend investing in proper training.
+If your messaging emphasizes how family-friendly your business is but then your waiter shows annoyed behavior when a child accidentally (or not) spills a cup of water, this is not going to get you very far.

 TIP: When it comes to branding your business through your employees, you can emphasize it by adding the right uniforms or creating guidelines for recommended attire.

 Glassware presents a great branding opportunity for any bar or restaurant as it allows your logo (and messaging) to become part of everyone’s experience pretty much throughout the entire visit.
-If done well, sometimes it also becomes a part of social media posts in so called user generated content (your customers taking photos of your establishment and branding and posting it on their social media).
-User-generated content is very powerful as it leads to your location getting more exposure online in front of the right audience and you always want to promote it.
+If done well, sometimes it also becomes a part of social media posts in so called user generated content (your customers take photos of your establishment and brand and post it on their social media pages).
+User-generated content is very powerful as it leads to your location getting more exposure online in front of the right audience, which is great as you always want to promote it.

 Looking for a way to make extra money and get free advertising from your customers at the same time?
-Branded Merchandise will bring more than just that.
-Whether it is clothing or accessories, branded merchandise does wonders when it comes to building your brand recognition (other people getting exposed and familiar with your brand).
+Branded merchandise will bring more than just that.
+Whether it is clothing or accessories, branded merchandise does wonders when it comes to building your brand recognition (other people get exposed and familiar with your brand).

 Branded Promotional Items

-There is never harm in adding more branding around your space, so the simple rule goes that if it is within your budget, put your logo on it.
-From free balloons and reusable plastic cups for the kids to take home with them to reusable bags which will also help your position as an environmentally friendly business, you will certainly benefit from it if your branded promotional items “go home” with your guests.
+There is never harm in adding more branding around your space.
+So, the simple rule goes that if it is within your budget, put your logo on it.
+From free balloons and reusable plastic cups for the kids to take home with them, to reusable bags which will help you position yourself as an environmentally friendly business, you will certainly benefit from it if your branded promotional items “go home” with your guests.

 Your signage must align with your mission statement and core attributes.
-They can help you communicate what your brand stands for and make the visit more memorable to your customers.
-If you have really funny, interesting or super visual signs such as the mural below, it will prompt people to take pictures with it and post on their social media, getting you some free advertising.
+They can help you communicate what your brand stands for and make the visit more memorable for your customers.
+If you have really funny, interesting or super visual signs such as the mural below, it will prompt people to take pictures with it and post to their social media channels, giving you some free advertising.

 Menu & Coasters

-They increase the visibility of your logo and your tagline throughout the entire customers visit.
-Menu and coasters are your space to play when it comes to standing out from the crowded market space.
+They increase the visibility of your logo and your tagline throughout the customers entire visit.
+Menus and coasters are your space to play and be unique when it comes to standing out from the crowded market space.

-TIP: With highly visual items such as food, we strongly recommend to include food and possibly also drink pictures in your menu.
-It will help your customers with decision making and overall the menu will look more visually appealing.
+TIP: With highly visual items such as food, we strongly recommend including food and possibly drink pictures in your menu.
+It will help your customers with decision making and, overall, the menu will look more appealing to the eye.

 One might not realize how much ambiance has to do with branding, but it is another important element which has as big of an impact on customer’s visit as other key elements do.
-All your interior design and color scheme communicates message just as much as the logo, signs, menus or your employees do.
+Your interior design and color scheme communicates a message just as much as the logo, signs, menus or even your employees do.

 TIP: Don’t be afraid to experiment with music and lighting to really evoke the feel you want your guests to experience.

-Now, even if you understand your market, have an amazing branding plan in place and own a self-pour beverage wall to stand out from your competitors, you should never really be done with your research and continue to bring new ideas to the table as you will need to adjust to the changing needs of the market.
-Remember the days when we all used to pay by cash are gone and so are the times when we thought that self-serve beers or wines were sci-fi.
-Since the market is always evolving, so should you and your business’s brand!
+Now, even if you understand your market, have an amazing branding plan in place and own a self-pour beverage wall to stand out from your competitors, you should never really be done with your research.
+Continue to bring new ideas to the table as you will need to adjust to the ever-evolving needs of the market.
+Remember that the days when we all used to pay with cash are gone and so are the times when we thought that self-serve beers or wines were sci-fi.
+Since the market is always changing, you and your business’s brand need to as well!